 Plymouth State University is investigating several faculty members' public support for a convicted sexual offender.
-Kristie Torbick, a former guidance counselor at Exeter High School in New Hampshire and an alumna of Plymouth State's graduate program, was convicted of, and pleaded guilty to sexually assaulting a 14-year old student.
+Kristie Torbick, a former school counselor at Exeter High School in New Hampshire and an alumna of Plymouth State's graduate program, was convicted of, and pleaded guilty to sexually assaulting a 14-year old student.

 Torbick has stated that she was "overwhelmed with her new job at Exeter and only wanted to help the student in question."
 She also admitted to sending partially or fully nude photos of herself to the student and exchanging over 23,000 text messages.
 The student has since said they were "taken advantage of and suffers from post-traumatic stress disorder due to the abuse."
 Torbick was sexually involved with the student from December 2016 to January 2017 at numerous locations, including a public parking lot and her home.